 This journey usually starts from Adding Product to the Cart > Cart page > Checkout page > Payment and finally to the Thank You page.
 The WooCommerce plugin handles all of this.

-WooCommerce is reliable when it comes to functionality, but if you want to make design changes, there is not a lot that you can do here.
+WooCommerce is reliable regarding functionality, but if you want to make design changes, there is not much you can do here.

-You can make some basic changes to your store parts like color or typography change, but if you want to revamp your store’s look, we will need extra help.
+You can make some basic changes to your store parts, like color or typography changes, but if you want to revamp your store’s look, we will need extra help.